lprhodes/homebridge-broadlink-rm/README.md

 This allows you to control your RM Mini and Pro with HomeKit and Siri.

+If you'd like this plugin and want to stay up-to-date about new features and bug fixes then please star this Github repo.

+You can also go one step further and subscribe to the [Works with](http://workswith.io) newsletter that keeps you informed about HomeKit accessories along with homebridge and homebridge plugins.

 ## Requirements

 - Requires Node.js >= 7.6.0